BrunoGomesCoelho/BrunoGomesCoelho.github.io/index.md

 # [Now page](https://nownownow.com/about)
 Currently, I'm focusing on:
+- Working at [Kennsho](https://www.kensho.com/) as a ML intern on the NLP team
 - Understanding how representative polarizing information is on social media platforms
-- Working on factuality of LLM's
+- Working on factuality of LLM's across languages

 {% comment %}